ASaiM/hmp_mock_tests/doc/report/report.md

 ### ASaiM functional results

 In ASaiM framework, [*HUMAnN*2](http://huttenhower.sph.harvard.edu/humann2) [@abubucker_metabolic_2012] is used for functional analyses.
 This tool profiles presence/absence and abundance of UniRef50 gene families [@suzek_uniref_2015] and MetaCyc pathways [@caspi_metacyc_2014] from metagenomic/metatranscriptomic datasets.
-It then describes the metabolic profile of a microbial community with three outputs: abundances of UniRef50 gene families, coverage and abundance of MetaCyc pathways.
+It describes the metabolic profile of a microbial community with three outputs: abundances of UniRef50 gene families, coverage and abundance of MetaCyc pathways.
 In both samples, > 90,000 UniRef50 gene families and > 480 MetaCyc pathways (Table \ref{humann2_informations}) are reconstructed from > 1,100,000 non rDNA sequences (Table \ref{pretreatment_stats}).

 \begin{table}[h!]
 \centering